micrologai/microlog/README.md

   )
 ```

-That's all you need to do to get going.
-Microlog.ai is an AI-driven monitoring solution that
+That's all you need to do to get going. microlog.ai is an AI-driven monitoring solution that
 will observe your code while it is running, analyze the metrics, and produce easy to use
 dashboards for observing the health of your system, set SLOs, and register alerts.